Insurance Terms & Definitions

 Distributor Errors & Omissions Legal liability coverage, including defense costs, for claims alleging unauthorized use of titles, format, ideas, characters and plots; plagiarism and unfair competition.
 Also provides coverage for libel, slander, defamation of character or invasion of privacy.

-Disability Insurance Insurance policy that pays disability benefit as a partial replacement of income lost due to illness or injury.
-Most disability insurance policies pay a fixed sum for a fixed period, while others pay a monthly sum for the entire period the insured is disabled from earning suitable income (as determined by his or her qualifications, experience, and training ).
+Disability Insurance is a policy that pays disability benefit as a partial replacement of income lost due to illness or injury.
+Most disability insurance policies pay a fixed sum for a fixed period, while others pay a monthly sum for the entire period the insured is disabled from earning suitable income (as determined by his or her qualifications, experience, and training).

 Distributor Errors & Omissions Legal liability coverage, including defense costs, for claims alleging unauthorized use of titles, format, ideas, characters and plots; plagiarism and unfair competition.
 Also provides coverage for libel, slander, defamation of character or invasion of privacy.